jls/nightwatch-html-reporter/README.md

 	/* Boolean.
 If true, then only errors will be shown in the report. */
 	hideSuccess: false,

 	/* Boolean.
 If true, the generated html will be opened in your browser after the test run. */
 	openBrowser: true,

   /* Boolean.
+If true, generated report will only open in browser on test failure. */
+	openBrowserOnlyOnFailure: false

+        /* Boolean.
 If true, we convert screenshot paths from absolute paths to relative to output file. */
 	relativeScreenshots: false

 	/* String.
 The directory you've set nightwatch to store your reports.
 		On the CLI this determines where we read reports from, but on this interface it determines where the generated report will be saved. */